rliang/libtsqubo/README.md

 ### `struct queue`
 An indexed priority queue structure.
 Enabled with the compile-time flag `TSQUBO_SPARSE`.

+Fields:
+* `size`: The current number of elements in the queue.

 ### `void queue_init(struct queue *q, size_t n)`
 Initializes an indexed priority queue data structure.